baloise/open-source/docs/md/guides/starting.md

 ## define topics

-Add topics to categorize your repository and make it more discoverable.
+add topics to categorize your repository and make it more discoverable.

 ![](topics.png)